rubys/bootstrap/bylaws.md

 Changelog:

 * Downloaded from [https://github.com/nodejs/board/blob/master/by-laws.md](https://raw.githubusercontent.com/nodejs/board/master/by-laws.md)
+* Replaced "NODE.JS Foundation" and "Foundation" with $FOUNDATION

 # BY-LAWS OF NODE.JS FOUNDATION

 ## ARTICLE I - NAME, PURPOSE AND OFFICES

 ### Section 1.1 Name
-The name of the corporation is "Node.js Foundation", and the corporation is referred to in these By-laws as the "Foundation".
+The name of the corporation is "$FOUNDATION", and the corporation is referred to in these By-laws as the "$FOUNDATION".

 ### Section 1.2 Principal Office
-The principal office of the Foundation shall be located at 660 York Street, San Francisco, CA 94110.
-The Board of Directors of the Foundation (each, a "Director," and collectively, the "Board") is hereby granted full power and authority to change the Foundation principal office from one location to another both within and without said state.
+The principal office of the $FOUNDATION shall be located at 660 York Street, San Francisco, CA 94110.
+The Board of Directors of the $FOUNDATION (each, a "Director," and collectively, the "Board") is hereby granted full power and authority to change the $FOUNDATION principal office from one location to another both within and without said state.

 ### Section 1.3 Other Offices